unzueta/Contabo-Api-Snapshots/README.md

 # Contabo-Api-Snapshots
 Automate Contabo Snapshot

-A bash scrpit to automate Snapshots
+A bash script to automate Snapshots